 Of particular interest is the Paleo diet, which restricts the consumption of all grains (bread, rice, pasta, cereals, quinoa, etc) including whole grains, as well as legumes.
-The most notable limit of this diet is the loss of soluble and insoluble fibers found within these foods.
+The most notable limitation of this diet is the loss of soluble and insoluble fibres found within these foods.
 Let’s explore this important nutrient first.